Fundraiser barbecue for Clyde family mourning the loss of their daughter

 “As a small community we try to do what we can for each other, and so whenever they asked us to cook, I mean, hands down we said no thought about it.
 We were more than grateful to do this for everybody, for Justin and his family,” said Wood.

 “They have a name for a child that’s lost both parents, which is orphan.
 They have a name for a spouse, which has lost their spouse, which is widow or widower.
-But they have no name for a parents that’s lost a child,” said Clyde’s One Stop Manager Kenda Aust.
+But they have no name for a parent that’s lost a child,” said Clyde’s One-Stop Manager Kenda Aust.

 Isabella’s father, Justin Baird says he would not be able to make it through the loss of his daughter if it was not for his friends supporting him every step of the way.